Machine Learning Detection of Lithium Plating in Lithium-ion Cells: A Gaussian Process Approach: Conclusions

 \section{Conclusions}

-We have presented a voltage-only method for lithium plating detection that employs an exact Gaussian Process (GP) prior for capacity as a function of voltage, $Q(V)$.
-By analytically computing $dQ/dV$ from the joint value–derivative posterior, the method avoids the noise amplification inherent to finite-difference ICA/DVA and additionally provides calibrated uncertainty as a reliability metric.
+We presented a voltage-base method for lithium plating detection that employs Gaussian Process.
+By analytically computing $dQ/dV$ from voltage and current using the joint value–derivative posterior of GP, the method avoids the noise amplification inherent to finite-difference ICA/DVA and provides calibrated uncertainty as a reliability metric.
+Across the tested conditions, the GP-based analysis separates cases that exhibit a distinct high-voltage secondary peak feature from cases that do not.
+Feature-positive cases span a range of conditions, including room-temperature charging at 1C while the feature-negative cases demonstrate that the absence of plating depends on the specific electrochemical state rather than a simple charging rate–temperature threshold.

-Across all tested conditions, the GP-based analysis yields a clear separation between plating and non-plating cases based on the location of the dominant incremental-capacity peak.
-Cycles whose $dQ/dV$ maximum occurs below $4.0~\mathrm{V}$ are consistently plating-negative, whereas cycles with a dominant peak above $4.0~\mathrm{V}$ near end-of-charge show plating.
-Baseline conditions ($1\mathrm{C}$ at $25^{\circ}\mathrm{C}$ and $40^{\circ}\mathrm{C}$) exhibit no high-confidence peaks above $4.0~\mathrm{V}$, while colder and/or higher-rate conditions produce pronounced $>4.0~\mathrm{V}$ peaks with tight uncertainty bands, consistent with plating.

-These differential signatures align closely with independent performance metrics.
-Plating-positive cases exhibit faster declines in delivered charge throughput per CC cycle as well as accelerated capacity fade confirmed by periodic RPTs, with the coldest and highest-rate cases degrading most severely.
-In contrast, baseline and non-plating cases show stable charge throughput and much slower capacity fade.

-Taken together, the concurrence of (i) high-confidence $dQ/dV$ peaks localized above $4.0~\mathrm{V}$, (ii) reduced charge throughput over cycling, and (iii) accelerated capacity fade provides a coherent, physics-consistent picture linking the GP-identified signature to practically relevant performance loss.
-These results demonstrate that exact GP–based voltage analysis enables more robust lithium plating diagnostics, paving the way for reliable online detection and integration into advanced battery management systems.
+The GP-resolved secondary $dQ/dV$ peak above 4.0 V serves as the primary indicator of plating onset, with reduced charge throughput and accelerated capacity fade providing corroborating evidence in cases where plating has progressed.
+Notably, the method detects plating even in conditions such as 0.2C at $0\,^{\circ}\text{C}$ or 1C at $25\,^{\circ}\text{C}$ where degradation metrics remain near non-plating levels, demonstrating the sensitivity of the GP-based approach as an early-warning diagnostic.
+Moreover, the method demonstrates specificity as well as sensitivity: the 1C at $10\,^{\circ}\text{C}$ condition, which exhibited significant capacity fade and whose post-mortem analysis revealed electrolyte decomposition products but no metallic lithium, correctly returned no plating feature, confirming that the GP-identified signature discriminates lithium plating from other degradation pathways.
+These results demonstrate that the GP–based voltage analysis enables more robust lithium plating diagnostics, paving the way for reliable online detection and integration into advanced battery management systems.